Teradata/covalent/src/platform/http/README.md

 ```

-Then, import the [CovalentHttpModule] using the forRoot() method with the desired interceptors in your NgModule:
+Then, import the [CovalentHttpModule] using the forRoot() method with the desired interceptors and paths to intercept in your NgModule:

 ```typescript
 import { HttpModule } from '@angular/http';